aremzy03/incel-e-sign-web-app/README.md

 **Constraints:**
 - Only the current signer can decline
-- Envelope must be in "sent" status
+- Envelope must be in "pending" status
 - Authentication required

 **Response (Success - 200):**